Join Gravie and MHTA on December 5th for a lunch and learn focused on the issues employers are facing today with changes in… Continue Reading ›

 Becky Siekmeier is MHTA’s SciTechsperience Internship Program Coordinator.
 SciTechsperience is Minnesota’s paid internship program for college students pursuing science, technology, engineering and math degrees.
 Becky is an experienced team builder and project planner in both corporate and nonprofit settings.
 She recently received her Masters of Public Affairs degree from the University of Minnesota’s Humphrey School of Public Affairs.

-Angela joined MHTA in early January to organize flagship events like Spring Conference and the Tekne Awards, in addition to other professional development, networking and advocacy events for tech professionals.
-Angela joins MHTA from the Minnesota International Center where she handled corporate relations, high-level dignitary visits, and fundraising events for the past 9 years.
-Prior to entering the nonprofit sector, Angela worked in higher education administration, most recently as the Assistant Director of Campus Activities at Carleton College.
+Angela joined MHTA in January 2013 to organize flagship events like Spring Conference and the Tekne Awards, in addition to other professional development, networking and advocacy events for MHTA.
+Angela joins MHTA from the Minnesota International Center where she spent the last nine years managing corporate relations and fundraising events.
+Prior to entering the nonprofit sector, Angela worked in higher education administration.
 She is a graduate of the University of Minnesota-Morris and holds a Master’s Degree in educational administration from the University of Wisconsin-La Crosse.